- Includes a traditional Catalan recipe

 1 vanilla bean

 In a pot, mix the milk with the vanilla bean, lemon zest and sugar and bring to a boil.
 Remove from heat and strain the mixture, setting aside the vanilla bean and lemon zest.
 Add the egg yolks to the hot milk mixture and stir constantly with a wooden spoon.
-Continue to stir and put back on the heat once again and bring to a boil, removing immediately just when boiling begins again.
+Continue to stir and place back on the heat once again and bring to a boil, removing immediately just when boiling begins again.
 Pour the cream into the ceramic cazuelas, allow to cool completely and then refrigerate for at least 3 hours.

-Sprinkle each Crema Catalana with sugar — raw sugar is particularly good - and hold the iron very close to the surface, but not touching.
+Sprinkle each crema catalana with sugar — raw sugar is particularly good - and hold the iron very close to the surface, but not touching.
 This will caramelize the sugar, thereby creating a crunchy sweet crust on top.